 There are of course many reports and articles about this, but we have our view too.
 When we scan our homepage, our figures are usually in the 99% mark, but other pages such as those with Commerce can be in the 80%-90% which is also fast.

 A good hosting server will load up a fast webstie – one that is optimised properly and throughout, using skilled tools, and a professional company behind it.

-If you would like us to look into your website’s speed, visit our Website Healthcheck page, and we will run through it for you, and send you a simple report.
+If you would like us to look into your website’s speed, visit our Website Audit page, and we will run through it for you, and send you a simple report.
 Or just give us a call, or click the Livechat link down the bottom of this page.